List of content you will read in this article:

 Here are the steps that you must follow to begin your journey with Vim text editor.

-- To initiate the insert text mode press I. Here, you can type text into your document without the use of any commands.
+Step 2: To initiate the insert text mode you have to press I. Here, you can type text into your document without the use of any commands.

-- And if you wish to switch to the normal mode, press Esc.
+Step 3: And if you wish to switch to the normal mode, press the Esc key.
 When you are operating in normal mode, here are some keys to remember for basic operations. h is for Left, k is for up, j is for down, and I is for right.

 You must take note of the fact that when you first launch Vim text editor, which creates and opens an empty text file.

-Now, let us understand several Linux Vim commands.
+Now, let us understand the best Linux Vim commands with examples in detail.

-We are going to cover the following pointers under this section.
+We are going to cover the following vim commands under this section.
 Take a look:

 - Multiple files in Vim